ARTMATTAN FILMS LATEST RELEASES

 CITIZEN KWAME

-"Citizen Kwame" is a Kafkaesque film about travel visas.
-It tells the story of Kwame, an African man who wants to travel outside of his compound, but he must first get a visa from a white western gatekeeper who controls movements in-and-out of the house.
-It is only with the help of a newly acquired white western girlfriend that he succeeds.
+“Citizen Kwame” is a Kafkaesque film about travel visas and brain drain in Africa.
+It tells the story of Kwame, an ambitious African man who wants to travel outside his country.
+However, he must first obtain a visa from a white Western gatekeeper who controls movements in and out of the house.
+It is only with the help of a newly acquired white Western girlfriend that he succeeds.

 Cart